tsuki-superior/tsos-toolchain/README.md

 This will take from 1 to 12 hours

-My pc, with a i5, takes 4-6 hours
+My Pc, with a i5, takes 4-6 hours, on debian